-2 Must-Answer Questions for Building a Strong EHS Business Case
+2 Must-Answer Questions for Building a Winning Case for EHS Tech

 Take a look around your organization, and you’ll see other teams using modern systems and digital tools.
-So, why should your health and safety team still be stuck with spreadsheets and paper forms?
+So, why should your EHS team still be stuck with spreadsheets and paper forms?
 It might even make you wonder about how much your company values health and safety when you’re dealing with paperwork while everyone else has moved on to the latest software.

 But here’s the thing—this argument alone might not sway senior leadership.
 That’s why it’s crucial to build a solid business case when you’re asking for a new digital EHS tool.
 While the safety of your workers is your top priority, senior management is often focused on different metrics.
 To get their buy-in, you’ll need to clearly highlight the time, effort, and costs tied to your current processes, and demonstrate the savings and efficiencies a new tool can bring.